Anna Brewster

-Anna Brewster is an English model and former actress.
+Anna Brewster is an English model and actress.
 Her last role was on the 2022 series El Presidente:The Corruption File.

 Early life

 Anna Brewster is from Moseley, Birmingham to school teacher parents.
 She attended St Bernard's RC School, Kings Heath Junior School and Queensbridge School in Moseley before studying for her A levels at Solihull Sixth Form College.
 She has also studied at the Birmingham School of Speech and Drama.

 Career

 Acting

 Brewster starred as Anita Rutter in Anita and Me (2002), and played Doris in Mrs Henderson Presents (2005).
 In 2007, she portrayed the starring role of Kate Sherman in the E4 miniseries Nearly Famous, and appeared as "Anna Buckingham", a composite daughter of the ill-fated Edward Stafford, 3rd Duke of Buckingham in the television series The Tudors.
 Brewster also played Cynthia Grant in a 2009 episode of The Royal, and Abby in a 2011 episode of Luther.

 In 2009, Brewster starred as Laura in the horror film The Reeds, which premiered at the After Dark Horrorfest.
 In 2010, she played supermodel Lydia Kane in the BBC series Material Girl.
 In 2012, Brewster played Georgina, one of the lead roles in the short film Volume, directed by Mahalia Belo.
 In 2013, she appeared in the BBC series Silent Witness as Deanna Collier.

 In December 2015, Brewster appeared as Bazine Netal, a First Order spy in Star Wars: The Force Awakens.
 From 2015 to 2018, she portrayed Françoise-Athénaïs, Marquise de Montespan in the Canal+ series Versailles.

 In 2020, Brewster starred as Shelby Dupree in the action thriller film The Last Days of American Crime.
 She portrayed Jane Boleyn in the 2021 TV series Anne Boleyn.